-Note 1 Areas, places of production, production sites and buffer zones
+Note 1 Areas, places of production, production sites and buffer zones.

 An area, following the SPS agreement of the WTO, is very broadly defined.
 It can be several countries, a single country, parts of several countries, part of a single country.
 There is some division of opinion on how small an area can be.
 On the one hand, it is argued that the definition sets no lower limit, so an area could be as small as, for example, a single glasshouse compartment.
 On the other hand, it is argued that an area has, in the context of phytosanitary regulations, historically been regarded as much larger than this, often a whole province or department, a detached part (e.g. island), possibly down to the size of a commune.
 ISPM 10 provides a detailed comparison, for the purposes of pest freedom, between what is typically considered as an area (in the second understanding above) and the more closely defined concept of a place of production.
 Since ISPM 10 is adopted, it must be presumed that this interpretation is the valid one.
 This ISPM should also be consulted for the main points of difference between a pest free area and a pest free place of production.
 An additional point has arisen since ISPM 10 was adopted.
-The producer, in a pest free place of production.
-In a pest free area, the NPPO generally relies on overall surveillance of the area, without special measures for the plants intended for export (which are unnecessary if the area is pest free).
+The producer, in a pest free place of production, very often relies on a systems approach (ISPM 14) to ensure and guarantee pest freedom.
+In a pest free area, the NPPO generally relies on overall surveillance of the area, without special measures for the plants intended for export (which are unnecessary if the area is a pest free area).